SXSW London Mobile App

 "Each product I help shape, shapes me in return, refining how I think, see, and build what comes next"

-Leading designers while delivering under pressure demonstrated that team growth and project success can happen simultaneously
+- Leading designers while delivering under pressure demonstrated that team growth and project success can happen at the same time.